CTGControls/Telerik-Reporting-Swashbuckle-Swagger/README.md

 # Telerik Reporting Swashbuckle Swagger

 This is an example to help Progress Telerik diagnose why the report designer is not compatible with [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) implementation of swagger

-To generate the error you must enable to designer to be added to swagger.
-Open API => StartupExtensions => SwaggerGenExtension

 > :warning:
 > **Microsoft.AspNetCore.Diagnostics.DeveloperExceptionPageMiddleware[1]**